Best tools

 buyer enablement tools #2: Aligned

-Aligned creates AI-powered deal rooms where all stakeholders can access content, ask questions, and track next steps.
-The platform emphasizes mutual action plans that keep complex deals moving forward.
+Aligned builds AI-powered deal rooms where all stakeholders can access content, ask questions, and track next steps.
+The platform really focuses on mutual action plans that keep complex deals moving forward.

 Key strengths

-Best for: Sales teams managing complex, multi-stakeholder deals.
+Best for: Sales teams managing complex, multi-stakeholder deals where visibility into buying committee activity is super important.

 3. Dock